 An attorney demand letter on California Bar #279869 letterhead, citing the specific statutes, attaching the evidence, sent by certified mail with signature requested.
 Flat-fee written work, clear scope, and no open-ended hourly retainer unless you request broader representation.

-Written attorney evaluation when you are not sure whether to send a demand letter at all, or which package fits.
+Written attorney evaluation by email when you are not sure whether to send a demand letter at all, or which package fits.
+Up to 30 pages of documents reviewed.

 Standard attorney-letterhead demand letter sent by certified mail with signature requested, plus email to known counsel.

-Standard demand letter with a court-ready complaint or AAA / JAMS arbitration demand attached as an exhibit.
+Attorney demand letter plus a court-ready complaint or AAA / JAMS arbitration demand attached as settlement leverage.
 Signals genuine readiness to file if ignored.

 Demand letters work when the legal framing matches the documentary record.
 Most casual reminder emails fail because they don't cite a statute, don't attach evidence, and don't set a credible response deadline.
 The work is in framing the claim correctly and pricing the leverage.